 “Worst Forms Unearthed,” Modern Maturity, February-March, 1991.

-Over the years our work has earned praise from clients and their customers alike.
+Our work has earned praise from clients and their customers alike.
+Some reported:

 “Wonderful redesign!
 Easy-to-read and easy-to-understand.
 Easy to find the info.
 Kudos to whoever designed this new form!”